rjashby/StringFactory.Solution/README.md

 ## Description

 _This simple C# application gathers input from a user from form input fields.
-The user can add "stylist" objects to a list of stylists, which are stored in a database.
-The stylists will have a list to populate with "clients" as new clients are obtained_
+The user can add "machine" objects to a list of machines, which are stored in a database table._

-_Once stylists are added to the database, a list of clients can be added to each individual stylist.
-Ultimately, the stylist's clients can be displayed in a list._
+_Users will also be able to "engineer" objects to a list engineers, stored in a separate database table._

+_Both machines and engineers will be displayed in a list on the relevant pages.
+The machine and engineer tables are connected via a third join table, titled "MachineEngineer."_

-_A user can also, edit or delete clients and stylists as necessary, updating the database._
+_A user can edit or delete engineers and machines as necessary, automatically updating the database._

 ## Setup/Installation Requirements